-Throughout its history Girona has been an important town.
-First settled by the Iberians then fought over by Visigoths and Moors, the city became an important centre for Jewish people in the Middle Ages until the Jews were expelled from Spain in 1492.
-The Jewish Quarter is one of the best preserved in Europe and a trip to Girona always makes you imagine life in medieval times due to the beautiful buildings still standing today.
+Throughout its history, Girona has been an important town.
+First settled by the Iberians then fought over by Visigoths and Moors, the city became an important center for Jewish people in the Middle Ages until the Jews were expelled from Spain in 1492.
+The Jewish Quarter is one of the best-preserved in Europe and a trip to Girona always makes you imagine life in medieval times due to the beautiful buildings still standing today.
 Recently the town has made a name for itself in gastronomic circles with Michelin starred restaurants such as Massana and Celler de Can Roca taking inspiration from local produce.

 What to see and do

 The Barri Vell (Old Town) of Girona is well preserved and forms the heart of the city.
 The town has an extremely long history evident in the types of buildings we can see in the Barri Vell.
 Part of the Roman Força Vella, built in the 1st century BC can still be seen today as well as the walls of the town which has been partially reconstructed.
 The Barri Vell also boasts the smallest square in Europe; the Plaça de Raïm, and the Cathedral of Girona, an impressive Gothic Cathedral built between the 11th and 18th centuries and with the widest Gothic nave in the world.